As I reflect upon 2020, I am amazed how we, as a community, were able to navigate through such a challenging year.

 And I believe God will help me.
 Amen

 In 2020, we farewell three longstanding staff members of the College.
-These men have been part of the St Dominic’s landscape for combined total of 54 years and each one of them has played a significant role in the development and improvement of a College.
+These men have been part of the St Dominic’s landscape for a combined total of 54 years and each one of them has played a significant role in the development and improvement of the College.

 Throughout your life journey, you meet people who leave a lasting impression.
 Mr Barry Walsh is such a person.
 Mr Walsh has been a loyal member of St Dominic’s for the past 21 years.
 During this time, he has had the position of Pastoral Coordinator, Mathematics Coordinator, Director of Administration and Deputy Principal.
 It has been as Deputy Principal that he has been able to have a significant influence on the improvement agenda of the College.
 Through his love for the College and its students, he has initiated many projects that have now become engrained in the culture of the College.
 This is a true indication of the influence of this honourable man.
 I will personally miss his friendship, and I know the College will miss his wealth of experience and knowledge.
 Mr Walsh, thank you for all you have done for St Dominic’s and we wish you every success at our brother EREA school, Edmund Rice College, Wollongong.